netromdk/vermin/README.rst

           Shows this information.

     --hidden
-          Analyze 'hidden' files and folders starting with '.' (ignored by default).
+          Analyze 'hidden' files and folders starting with '.' (ignored by default when not specified directly).

     --versions
           In the end, print all unique versions required by the analysed code.